ringcentral/ringcentral-api-docs/docs/team-messaging/concepts/chats.md

-# Working with Chats in Team Messaging
+# Working with Chats

-RingCentral's team messaging product enables individuals within an organization to exchange messages with one another.
+RingCentral's team chat product enables individuals within an organization to exchange messages with one another.
 The general term we use to describe these message exchanges is a "chat."
 However, there are many terms within the API which bare a striking resemblance semantically to a "chat," so before you dig too deep into the API it is recommended you get a firm grasp of these basic terms to help disambiguate the various types of chats that exist.

-## Team messaging terminology
+## Chat terminology

-The following table provides a description of the various types of chats supported within RingCentral's team messaging product.
+The following table provides a description of the various types of chats supported within RingCentral's chat product.

 | Term | Definition |
 |-|-|